deutschluz/HashCodeChallenge/README.md

 by Google.

 Only Team 411 members should make pull requests to this repo; any others who so desire can fork this repo.

+# Convention
+let's have separate directories for each language we choose to make a solution.

+# Final Solution will be in Java.